ChristinWhite/iosWorkflows/things.md

 Strangely, Things also doesn't use the typical AppName:// syntax, including the '//' doesn't work.
 I'm guessing this might be a leftover from the Mac app's URL scheme but it's just a guess.

 As far as documentation goes there is a [forum post](https://culturedcode.com/forums/read.php?8,48550,49212#msg-49212) that gives the above example but that´s pretty much it.
-An official developer page may or may not be coming <strike>soon</strike> ever.
+An official developer page may or may not be coming ~~soon~~ ever.

 ## Bookmarklet: Create Things Task with Timestamp ([semi-official](https://culturedcode.com/forums/read.php?8,48550,49622#msg-49622))